hsemple/QGIS_Tutorials/source/terrain_mapping.rst

 Terrain Mapping
 ===============

-Terrain cartography or relief mapping is the depiction of the shape of the surface of the Earth on a map, using one or more of several techniques that have been developed.
 Terrain or relief is an essential aspect of physical geography, and as such its portrayal presents a central problem in cartographic design, and more recently geographic information systems and geovisualization.

+Terrain cartography or relief mapping is the depiction of the shape of the surface of the Earth on a 2D or 3D map.
+GIS software contains many routines for terrain mapping.
+We will explore these some of these techniques in this lab.

 Introduction to Digital Topographic data